Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 3. "We'll Figure It Out Later" Clauses

 Vague ownership and usage rights don't stay harmless.
-The longer they go unresolved, the more complicated they become — especially if your content, brand, or creative work has grown in value since you signed.
+The longer they go unresolved, the more complicated they become, especially if your content, brand, or creative work has grown in value.
 Clarity now is always cheaper than a dispute later.

 Prompt to use:

 "Focus on the intellectual property, ownership, and usage rights sections of this contract.
 Who owns the work product?
-Are there any assignments of rights — meaning, do I give up ownership of anything I create?
+Are there any assignments of rights?
+In other words, do I give up ownership of anything I create?
 How can my work be used, by whom, and for how long?
 Flag anything that is undefined, overly broad, or that could be interpreted to give the other party more rights than I likely intended.

 4. Contracts You Haven't Opened Since Signing